soham-bhattacharya/DS440-Capstone/README.md

 # DS440-Capstone
 Basketball Reinforcement Learning Environment for DS440 Capstone Project

-**Note:** Must download basketball_court_half.png image, and copy the path of wherever it is saved into the code before running
+**Note:** Must download basketball_court_half.png image as well as ALL of the UI files, and copy the path of wherever they are saved into the corresponding lines of the code before running

-Current Version of Code is in DS440_Enhanced_Implementation_FINAL_version.ipynb Notebook, we may remove previous versions in future but leaving them for now
+Ideally, save the basketball_court_half.png, all the UI files in the UI_files folder in this Github, DS440-frontend-v6.py, and DS440_backend_final_v5.py in the same location when running, or else the path access will not work as smoothly

+Current Versions of code are in the DS440-frontend-v6.py file and the DS440_backend_final_v5.py file, you must save both of these too.
+The backend can be run on its own with default settings

 ## Table of Contents